-Too few companies understate the importance of a strong brand identity and narrative.
+Too many companies understate the importance of a strong brand identity and narrative.
 Your brand might have grown organically throughout the years and lost touch with its core values.
-Or changing conditions require a shift in your brand story to continue to be relevant and able to compete in a challenging market.
+Or changing conditions require a shift in your brand story to continue to be relevant and compete in a challenging market.

 In a dynamic environment where brand loyalty is rapidly diminishing, not having a clear brand voice will make you unexciting and forgettable.
-It is not uncommon that a brand’s message gets watered down and swept up in a whirlwind of advertising clutter, but luckily there is a rather simple fix.
+It's not uncommon that a brand’s message gets watered down and swept up in a whirlwind of advertising clutter, but luckily there is a rather simple fix.

 “In a dynamic environment where brand loyalty is rapidly diminishing, not having a clear brand voice will make you unexciting and forgettable.”